Ella Corfield: Voluntary positions and community roles

 She was elected a member of the executive committee for the British Pharmaceutical Conference at a meeting on 14 October 1919.

 She served as president of the Pharmaceutical Society's School of Pharmacy Past Students’ Association in 1930, the first woman to take that role.

 She was secretary and convener of the Ladies’ Committee for the British Pharmaceutical Conference, held in London in 1933.

 During the Second World War, Ella was active in work for the Red Cross and Civil Defense.
 She raised two detachments in her local area of Barnet, and qualified as an instructor in first aid, home nursing, anti-gas measures and artificial respiration.
 Having first held the rank of Commandant, she became the British Red Cross Society's Assistant County director for Hertfordshire until 1942, and was later appointed an honorary Commandant.

 She was elected a Fellow of the Royal Institute of Chemistry in 1942.

 Personal life

 On 30 March 1921, she married Charles Edwin "Flick" Corfield at Church End Congregational Church, Finchley, London.
-She left her career to look after their home and raise their three sons, as well as initially helping her husband with editorial work for the British Pharmaceutical Codex.
+She initially helped her husband with editorial work for the British Pharmaceutical Codex.

-Her date of death is currently unknown.
 She was still described as "still enjoying life" in 1982.
+Corfield died on 11 August 1986 in Church Stretton, Shropshire.